jsturgi/notes/COMPTIA+/core1/Hardware/catCables.md

 ### Summary
-A type of twisted pair cable u sed for Ethernet and other  network physical layers.
+A type of twisted pair cable used for Ethernet and other  network physical layers.

 ### Common Types of Cat Tables
 ## Cat 5